FOREX-Euro steadies after ECB officials clarify monetary policy stance

 "Monetary policy is becoming the dominant theme in the dollar market.
 Unless the indicator has direct bearings on monetary policy, like employment or inflation, the market's sensitivity to such data is becoming lower," said Kadota at Barclays.

-Against the yen, the dollar edged up 0.1 percent to 102.38 , edging further away from this month's low of 101.205 reached when safe-haven bids driven by the Ukraine crisis supported the Japanese currency along with the Swiss franc.
+Against the yen, the dollar edged up 0.1 percent to 102.38 , hovering above this month's low of 101.205 reached when safe haven bids driven by the Ukraine crisis supported the Japanese currency.

-The yen has been hemmed in a relatively tight range between 102.01 and 102.65 against the dollar this week, with traders attributing its inertia to dwindling participation from Japanese investors, many of whom are suspected of having closed their books before the completion of the domestic fiscal year at the end of the month.

-"There are few incentives or events left that can knock the yen out of its current range, and focus has already turned to the U.S. nonfarm payrolls next week," said Ayako Sera, senior market economist at Sumitomo Mitsui Trust in Tokyo.

 * Shares further undermined by report of N. Korean missile launch